-The total distance for Everest base camp trek (Lukla – Everest base camp – Lukla) is 127 kilometres approximately excluding the distances of acclimatization hikes in Namche and Dingboche.
-Please note that there are various approach and itinerary for EBC Trek.
-The distance 130kms is based on the standard itinerary via Namche, Tengboche, Dingboche, Lobuche and Everest base camp.
+The total distance for the Everest base camp trek (Lukla – Everest base camp – Lukla) is 127 kilometres approximately excluding the distances of acclimatization hikes in Namche and Dingboche.
+Please note that there are various approaches and itineraries for EBC Trek.
+The distance of 130 km is based on the standard itinerary via Namche, Tengboche, Dingboche, Lobuche and Everest base camp.

-127 km sounds like a lot of trekking, but do not sweat as you will be covering this distance in 12 days time.
+127 km sounds like a lot of trekking, but do not sweat as you will be covering this distance in 12 days’ time.
 The daily trek will cover around 12 km distance on average with 6-7 hrs walk.
-The approach towards the base camp will take longer days keeping proper acclimatization due to increasing altitude.
+The approach towards the base camp will take longer days to keep proper acclimatization due to increasing altitude.

 You can tailor the itinerary as per your schedule but shortening the itinerary is not recommended.